MicrosoftDocs/win32/desktop-src/DirectShow/cdynamicoutputpin-m-bpinusesreadonlyallocator.md

 ---
-Description: 'Flag that specifies whether samples from the pin''s allocator are read-only.
+Description: Flag that specifies whether samples from the pins allocator are read-only.
 If the value is TRUE, the sample are read-only.
-The default value is FALSE.' ms.assetid: 'c2c6247c-4b37-416c-99a2-847d35f48358'
+The default value is FALSE. ms.assetid: c2c6247c-4b37-416c-99a2-847d35f48358
-title: 'CDynamicOutputPin::m\_bPinUsesReadOnlyAllocator member'
+title: CDynamicOutputPinm\_bPinUsesReadOnlyAllocator member
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CDynamicOutputPin::m\_bPinUsesReadOnlyAllocator member